itom-project/itom/docs/userDoc/source/07_plugins/getstart-hardware.rst

 .. _initHardware:

-Initialising hardware plugins
+Initializing hardware plugins
 ========================================

-Instances of :py:class:`~itom.dataIO` or :py:class:`~itom.actuator` can be initialised either by calling the constructor in |python| or through GUI interaction.
+Instances of :py:class:`~itom.dataIO` or :py:class:`~itom.actuator` can be initialized either by calling the constructor in |python| or through GUI interaction.
 You may have multiple instances of the same plugin running.

 .. note::